OBF/obf-docs/OBF Bylaws.md

     a.
 Notice of Board Of Director meetings shall be emailed to each member at least 10 (ten) days, but not more than 60 (sixty) days prior to such meetings.
 Members must provide an electronic email address to be notified.
 Alternatively, the Board may require members to subscribe to an email list to which this and other Board announcements will be posted.
     b.
 In the case of a special meeting, the purpose of the meeting shall be stated and no other business shall be conducted at said meeting.
 5. Quorum.
     a.
-In elections involving the general membership, a turn-out of at least 10% (ten percent) of the voting members shall constitute a quorum for the purpose of conducting the business of the OBF, except as otherwise provided in the Articles of Incorporation or these bylaws.
+In elections involving the general membership, a turn-out of at least 10% (ten percent) of the voting members shall constitute a quorum for the purpose of conducting the business of the OBF.
     b.
-In votes of the Board Of Directors, the presence of the greater of 75% of the board members or 4 (four) directors shall constitute a quorum for the purpose of conducting the business of the OBF, except as otherwise provided in the Articles of Incorporation or these bylaws.
+In votes of the Board Of Directors, the presence of the greater of 75% of the board members or 4 (four) directors shall constitute a quorum for the purpose of conducting the business of the OBF.
 6. Voting.
     a.
 Each regular member and each business membership is entitled to one vote (after having become eligible to vote—Article I, Items 4 and 5b) on each matter submitted to a vote of the members.
 An individual shall not vote once as an individual and again as a designated representative of a member organization or business.
     b.
 A majority vote shall be required to pass items submitted to the general membership except in the case of bylaw revisions and removal of directors (Article III, Item 5).